Jersey Zoo

-Jersey Zoo (formerly Durrell Wildlife Park) is a zoological park established in 1959 on the island of Jersey in the English Channel by naturalist and writer Gerald Durrell (1925–1995).
+Jersey Zoo (formerly Durrell Wildlife Park) is a zoological park established in 1959 on the island of Jersey in the English Channel by naturalist and writer Gerald Durrell.
 It is operated by the Durrell Wildlife Conservation Trust.
-It has approximately 169,000 visitors per year; visitor numbers tend to vary with the tourist trade to Jersey.
+In 2023, the zoo welcomed 209,474 visitors, its highest number in four years.

 Jersey Zoo has always concentrated on rare and endangered species.
-It has mammals, birds, amphibians and reptiles, comprising over 130 species.
+It houses mammals, birds, amphibians and reptiles, comprising over 130 species.
+In 2025, Niall Husbands was appointed Chair of the Trust, succeeding Matthew Hatchwell.

-Since 1964, the zoo has been home to the Durrell Wildlife Conservation Trust (formerly the Jersey Wildlife Preservation Trust).

 Overview

 The park is located at Les Augrès Manor, Trinity, Jersey, 5 mi north of Saint Helier.
 It officially opened on 26 March 1959.

 The park is situated in 32 acre of landscaped parkland and water-gardens.
-The Trust has a strong commitment to looking after the Island's native wildlife, and large areas within the grounds have been designated native habitat areas.
-The extensive planting of flowering and fruiting trees throughout the grounds also serves to attract a plethora of wild birds and insects.
+The Trust has a commitment to looking after the Island's native wildlife, and large areas within the grounds have been designated native habitat areas.
+The planting of flowering and fruiting trees throughout the grounds also serves to attract wild birds and insects.
 Included in the former are several species of bird which used to be commonly seen in island gardens but have become increasingly scarce, including the house sparrow and song thrush.

 There are over 50 nest-boxes positioned around the grounds, which are used by a variety of birds including barn owls, kestrels, swallows and house martins.
 Other animals which are commonly seen within the grounds are the red squirrel, bank vole, and the short-toed treecreeper.

 History

 Gerald Durrell began his career capturing animals for other zoos, but thought that the facilities needed to concentrate more on animal conservation rather than mere entertainment.
 He started the zoo in 1959.
-Durrell tells the story of starting the zoo in his book "Menagerie Manor" and others.
+Durrell tells the story of starting the zoo in his book Menagerie Manor and others.

 In January 2008 plans known as "New Vision" were unveiled for the future of the zoo.
-These ambitious plans had an emphasis on the notion of 'TopSpots'; places where the greatest diversity of animals are found such as islands and highlands.
-The plan included projects including African Bai, an environment mirroring the ecology of the African habitat that the western lowland gorillas would need to adapt to if one day it would be safe for them to be left alone in the wild; Mascarenia, to the mammals, birds and terrapins of Madagascar, Mauritius and islands of the western Indean Ocean; and eco-lodge cabins for visitors to stay in.
+These plans had an emphasis on the notion of "TopSpots"; places where the greatest diversity of animals are found such as islands and highlands.
+The plan included projects including African Bai, an environment mirroring the ecology of the African habitat that the western lowland gorillas would need to adapt to if one day it would be safe for them to be left alone in the wild; Mascarenia, to the mammals, birds and terrapins of Madagascar, Mauritius and islands of the western Indian Ocean; and eco-lodge cabins for visitors to stay in.